Monero-Monitor/monero-monitor/README.md

 This Chrome extension allows the user to easily monitor basic Monero network statistics, including network hashrate; the most recent block, time, and reward;
 network difficulty; and total coin supply.
-Additionally, this extension provides easy access to the current BTC-XMR and UCD-XMR exchange rates on the Poloniex exchange.
+This extension also provides easy access to the current XMR exchange rates on the Poloniex exchange.
+Also, the extension provides easy access to the current top posts on the /r/monero subreddit.
+Users can enable an additional tab to monitor mining status on a number of XMR mining pools.

 ## External Public APIs Used

 * [ChainRadar API](http://chainradar.com/api#)
 * [Poloniex API](https://poloniex.com/support/api)
+* Various mining pools using the [node-cryptonote-pool](https://github.com/zone117x/node-cryptonote-pool) source.

 ## Contributing